 We may experience difficulty acquiring materials or services for the manufacture of our products or we may not be able to obtain substitute vendors.
 We may not be able to procure comparable materials at similar prices and terms within a reasonable time.
 Several services that are provided to Apio are obtained from a single provider.
-Several of the raw materials we use to manufacture our products are currently purchased from a single source, including some monomers used to synthesize Intelimer polymers and substrate materials for our breathable membrane products.
+Several of the raw materials we use to manufacture our products are currently purchased from a single source, including some monomers used to synthesize Intelimer polymers, substrate materials for our breathable membrane products and raw materials for our HA products.
 Any interruption of our relationship with single-source suppliers or service providers could delay product shipments and materially harm our business.